Codecademy/docs/content/python/concepts/strings/terms/index/index.md

   - 'paths/computer-science'
 ---

-'Searches through a string for the occurrence of a substring and returns the starting index of the first occurrence of the substring (or raises a `ValueError` if the substring is not found).'
+Searches through a string for the occurrence of a substring and returns the starting index of the first occurrence of the substring (or raises a `ValueError` if the substring is not found).

 ## Syntax